-The COVID-19 pandemic outbreak has raised concerns from various stakeholders in the industry regarding their operation, staffing levels, maintenance for existing providers and supply chains for new providers participating in the competitive events and the new services due to commence later in 2020.
+The COVID-19 pandemic outbreak has raised concerns from various stakeholders in the industry regarding their operation, staffing levels, maintenance for existing providers and supply chains for new providers participating in the competitive events and the new services due to commence.
+The pandemic has also impacted the number of assurance activities that would have been carried out in 2020.
 All of which may have an impact on the delivery of the Black Start Strategy and Procurement Methodology.